xrdocs/programmability/_tutorials/do-you-speak-yang.md

 ![Add remote repository 2.jpg]({{site.baseurl}}/images/Add remote repository 2.jpg){: .align-center}

 This could take a few minutes, depending on how many models are in the repository.
 For me, it took around 5 minutes.
+Once done, you should see YANG models from the remote repository appear on the box on the left (4).

 * GET from repo
 * Add and GET from node